Defending a civil matter

 What happens next?

 The Magistrates’ Court will send details about a hearing date, if a defence is filed, and the type of hearing you will be attending.
-For example, a pre-hearing conference, or .
+For example, a pre-hearing conference, mediation or arbitration.
 See the resolving a dispute page for more information.

 Checklist